Lot4Fun/DLISE/README.md

 #### Evaluation

 1. Modify `Requirements` and other parameters in [config.py](https://github.com/pystokes/DLISE/blob/master/config.py).
-Input directory is the directory created in train phase.
+Input directory is the directory created in the train phase.

     ```python
     # Requirements : evaluate